stratastor/rodent/README.md

 ### Testing

-`cd` to individual modules and run individual test suite; better than running everything in one go.
+`cd` to individual modules and run necessary test suite; better than running everything in one go.

 ```bash
 ubuntu@staging:~/rodent$ cd pkg/zfs/dataset/